Negotiation guide

 Cost or decision direction

 This is not a page for fake certainty.
-It is a page for practical leverage patterns.
+It is a page for practical leverage patterns that survive escrow.

-• How late the issue appears in the transaction matters.
+• How late the issue appears in the transaction matters because timing changes leverage and urgency.

-• Video evidence and scope detail usually matter more than a general concern.
+• Video evidence and scope detail usually matter more than a general concern or a vague plumbing comment.

 • Local custom may influence expectations, but it does not erase the need for evidence.